 Please note: We can only consider your application if you upload all required documents and submit the complete application within the application period.

+All documents required for admission have to be uploaded in PDF format to the online application form.
 Depending on the degree program, the required documents include:

 - Bachelor’s certificate and bachelor’s diploma.
 If you don’t have the required documents at the time of application, please provide your Transcript instead.